 Proliferating from the Eastern Mediterranean coast to the Iranian plateau, and from the late fourth to the first millennium BCE, the use of cylinder seals in administrative practice created an enormous pool of valuable data for social, cultural, or art-historical research.
 The glyptic record connects images with texts through inscriptions on seals and the impression of seals onto written documents (cuneiform tablets).

-The goal of DigANES is to create an open-access platform that encourages and facilitates studies on ANE seals and seal impressions in a contextualized and systematic manner.
-We want to achieve this by digitizing a comprehensive corpus of visual sources, labeling their individual pictoral elements with a standardized vocabulary (tagging), and integrating these augmented visual data into an ever-growing semantic web of ANE texts and images.
+Our goal is to create an open-access platform that encourages and facilitates studies on the pictorial content of these objects in a contextualized and systematic manner.
+We want to achieve this by digitizing a comprehensive corpus of visual sources, labeling their individual picture elements with a standardized vocabulary (tagging), and integrating these augmented visual data into an ever-growing semantic web of ancient Near Eastern texts and images.

 Developing an apt multi-lingual vocabulary to verbally capture visual information is one of our key-concerns in this early phase of the project.
-Such a vocabulary should follow established Digital Humanities procedures, while respecting particularities of the ANE record and existing strength of art-historical inquiry.
+Such a vocabulary should follow established Digital Humanities procedures, while respecting particularities of the ancient Near Eastern record and existing strengths of art-historical inquiry.

 In regard to visual sources, we will use both: scans/photographs and line-drawings.
 While the latter remain central for iconographic analysis, high-quality products of digital imaging technologies allow for greater objectivity and cross-checking, but also for capturing material characteristics that elude black-and-white drawings.

-This is a large-scale and long-term endeavour that will benefit the study of ANE culture as a whole, integrating material, visual, and textual data.
+This is a large-scale and long-term endeavour that will benefit ancient Near Eastern Studies in multiple aspects, integrating material, visual, and textual data.
 We are looking for people interested in contributing to it with their ideas, images, and suggestions!
-If you are one of these people, please let us know: DigANES@web.de
+If you are one of these people, please let us know.